dumptyd/content-theme-blog-minimal/content/posts/using-the-theme.md

 1. Modify the default config in [`blog.config.js`](https://github.com/dumptyd/content-theme-blog-minimal/blob/master/blog.config.js).
 2. Run `yarn start` to start the development server.
 3. Start writing by adding markdown files in [/content/posts](https://github.com/dumptyd/content-theme-blog-minimal/blob/master/content/posts) and update [/content/about.md](https://github.com/dumptyd/content-theme-blog-minimal/blob/master/content/about.md).

+For more configuration options, check out [Markdown and theme configuration](#markdown-and-theme-configuration).

+### Deploy

+1. Make sure there are no errors by running `yarn lint`.
+Run `yarn lint --fix` to fix the auto-fixable ones.
+2. Make sure `productionPublicPath` in `blog.config.js` is set correctly.
+2. If you're deploying to GitHub pages, push your changes to `master` and that's it.
+3. For deploying to other services, modify the `Deploy` step in [deploy.yml](https://github.com/dumptyd/content-theme-blog-minimal/blob/master/.github/workflows/deploy.yml) and then push to master.

+---

+### Markdown and theme configuration

 #### blog.config.js